Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 However, we have one slight problem with Jekyll and using posts.
-Jekyll by default is for blogging, where posts are expected to be in the past, but for our calendar all events will be in the future so how do we make jekyll show posts with a future date?
+Jekyll by default is for blogging, where posts are expected to be in the past, but for our calendar all events will be in the future so how do we make Jekyll show posts with a future date?

 This isn't such a hurdle as it might seem, Jekyll allows for a configuration